 Whichever card you choose, it’s worth remembering that a breach of your contract – such as a late payment or going over your agreed credit limit – could mean you are charged.
 It’s important to ensure you have a good knowledge of your credit card, so you can manage your money accordingly.

 If you’re concerned about costs, reading your card’s credit agreement should clear up any doubts.
-For instance, if you decide to take out a credit card for a 0% balance transfer offer, reading the fine print will explain all the conditions, so you can stay in control.
+For instance, if you decide to take out a credit card with a 0% interest rate on balance transfers, reading the fine print will explain all the conditions, so you can stay in control.

 Thoroughly reading anything you receive from your credit card lender will help you to stay informed.
 Statements, for example, will alert you to important changes – such as an increased interest rate following a 0% introductory period – so don’t put off reading what could be important information.
 If you don’t understand anything written in the terms and conditions, contact your credit card lender and ask them to explain it.